Bekhradi’s Historical House

 Photo source: Adam Olearius, Vermehrte Newe Beschreibung Der Muscowitischen und Persischen Reyse (Schleswig, 1656)

-In its present location, Bekhradi’s Historical House is situated on the west section of the remaining Jamilan Palace, which was built by the Seljuq dynasty (11-12th Century) in the middle of a large garden in Sonbolestan.
+In its present location, the Bekhradi’s Historical House (Safavid dynasty) is situated on the west section of the remaining Jamilan Palace, which was built by the Seljuq dynasty (11-12th Century) in the middle of a large garden in Sonbolestan.

-In 1999, Mr. Bekhradi purchased this Bekhradi’s Historical House and started its complete restoration and remodeling.
+In 1999, Mr. Bekhradi purchased this Safavid building and started its complete restoration and remodelling.
 The many years of experience and expertise of Mr. Bekhradi in the field of interior design and restoration of historical monuments enabled him to give a new life this old and once-burnt-down historical house.
 His main attention has been focused on restoring the house back to its original conditions by taking into account the practicalities and functionalities of a modern house in the 21st century.

 Although the original architectural design has stayed the same, the interior layout and functionality of the house have been completely modified during its restoration (1999 – 2005).
-There are a total of three suites and one room, each with a full-facility bathroom.
-The total guest capacity is seventeen guests.
+There are a total of 4 Royal Safavid suites, each with a full-facility bathroom.
 The Talar or Great Hall is used as the breakfast and dining room.

 About the Owner